Otfrid Foerster

 Otfrid Foerster (/de/; 9 November 1873 – 15 June 1941) was a German neurologist and neurosurgeon, who made innovative contributions to neurology and neurosurgery, such as rhizotomy for the treatment of spasticity, anterolateral cordotomy for pain, the hyperventilation test for epilepsy, Foerster's syndrome, the first electrocorticogram of a brain tumor, and the first surgeries for epilepsy.
-He is also known as the first to describe the dermatomes (an area of skin that is supplied by a single pair of dorsal nerve roots), and he helped map the motor cortex of the cerebrum.
+He also made influential contributions in advancing knowledge of dermatomes (an area of skin that is supplied by a single pair of dorsal nerve roots), building upon previous work of Herringham, Thorburn, Sherrington, and others.
+He also helped map the motor cortex of the cerebrum.